Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 Once we compute the uncertainties for both networks, the experiments can be easily compared using barplots.
 For the MCD experiments a low level of uncertainty means the network is sure about the prediction and viceversa.
 The deterministic net (left) behave as expected, even if the accuracy is high on the test set, most of the prediction may be quite overconfident as the network assigns high probabilities values to samples.
-Instead the Monte Carlo Dropout network (right) is less over confident in the predictions.
-The behaviour can be fully exploited filtering the prediction in correct and wrong.
+Instead the Monte Carlo Dropout network (right) is less overconfident in the predictions.
+The behaviour can be fully explored by filtering the predictions in correct and wrong.
  <p align="center">
   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/results/inceptionNetMCD/allPredictions.png">
  </p>

-Plotting only correct or wrong predictions shows how the Monte Carlo Dropout network is working in the desired way.
-For correct prediction, most of them have a lower uncertainty.
+Plotting only correct or wrong predictions shows that the Monte Carlo Dropout network is working in the desired way.
+For correct predictions, most of them have a lower uncertainty.
 Instead, for the wrong ones, the uncertainty is very high.
 The deterministic network on the other hand is overconfident about its predictions even for the wrongly classified samples.
  <p align="center">
   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/results/inceptionNetMCD/correctPredictions.png">
   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/results/inceptionNetMCD/wrongPredictions.png">